LastStep/Hi10Anime-Download/README.md

     optional argument is the specification of the way you want the links

-      if you type 'idm' then the download links gets added in the idm queue
+      if you type 'idm' then the download links gets added in the idm queue idm path by default is 'C:\Program Files (x86)\Internet Download Manager' which you can change in the 'def idm' function if your idm is somewhere else

       if you type 'txt' then it creats a text file, with all the download links, in the script directory.
         You can use those links to download the files in anyway you want
     ```

 ## To-Do